Guide to Burford

 Looking to sell your house in Burford?
 Request your free online instant valuation or market appraisal today

-A new establishment was created just after the Norman invasion which is the foundation of the modern town today.
-Many buildings date back to that period – a prime example of medieval architecture is the 16th century priory incorporating parts of a 13th century hospital.
+A new establishment was created just after the Norman invasion, which is the foundation of the modern town today.
+Many buildings date back to that period; a prime example of medieval architecture is the 16th century priory incorporating parts of a 13th century hospital.
 It used to be owned by Lords, ran as a nunnery and now more recently is a private dwelling.
 Other notable structures in the town include the medieval church, which was famously used as a prison during the Civil War, graffiti and carvings made by the inmates still being visible.

 The town’s High Street is a combination of numerous 15th century buildings and modern commercial structures currently housing many shops, boutiques, banks, a small supermarket, cafes, pubs and restaurants.
-Burford is well known locally for its range of events ranging from music and beer festivals to week-long celebrations which include events such as creative writing, historical guided walks, Mayor’s children’s party, concerts, family party and much more.
+Burford is well known locally for its range of events, ranging from music and beer festivals to week-long celebrations.
+These include events such as creative writing, historical guided walks, the Mayor’s children’s party, concerts and much more.

 The town has several schools with excellent reputations covering each stage of a child’s education – Burford Pre-School, Burford primary and secondary schools, and Burford School, all of which serve Burford and its nearby communities.
 Burford is located on the A40, approximately 20 miles west of Oxford.
 Stratford-upon-Avon, Cheltenham, Oxford and Swindon are about half an hour’s drive away.
 Coach and bus services operate between Oxford and Gloucester/Cheltenham and the local area.
 The nearest train stations are Oxford and Charlbury, which have services to London and Birmingham.